Bhubaneswar: Sun Temple in Odisha’s Konark figures in the list of 36 world heritage sites in India, as designated by UNESCO.

 Though efforts are being made towards conserving the temple, falling of big stone blocks has triggered fear that it could someday cease to exist.

 The 13th century temple, however, remains a major tourist attraction in Odisha.
-Chief Minister Naveen Patnaik inaugurated the much-awaited Light and Sound show on its historical and religious significance last year.
+In 2017, Chief Minister Naveen Patnaik inaugurated the much-awaited Light and Sound show on its historical and religious significance.
 It hosts the annual Konark Festival, one of the biggest dance festivals in India.

-In a bid to draw more tourists to Konark, a world-class interpretation centre and other tourist facilities for visitors were inaugurated at the Sun Temple on Utkala Dibasa.
+In a bid to draw more tourists to Konark, a world-class interpretation centre and other tourist facilities for visitors were also inaugurated at the Sun Temple in 2018.